Matthew G. Heberger

-Numerous technical and administrative responsibilities for the project Real-Time Water Quality Monitoring and Modeling on the Mystic River, including installing and maintaining five continuous water quality monitoring stations.
+- Technical and administrative responsibility for the project Real-Time Water Quality Monitoring and Modeling on the Mystic River, including installing and maintaining five continuous water quality monitoring stations.

 Intl.
 Network on Participatory Irrigation Management, Washington, DC 1999–2001

-Was responsible for all aspects of running a non-profit organization.
+- Responsible for all aspects of running a small international non-profit organization.

-Organized international seminars for 200+ participants from over 20 countries and 5 continents.
+- Organized seminars for 200+ participants from over 20 countries and 5 continents.

 United States Peace Corps, Wakoro, Mali 1996–1998

 - Wrote grant proposals for small development projects and administered project funds.

 - Ran village development projects in water supply, hygiene, gardening, and nutrition.